Liz Truss to propose law banning biological males from single-sex spaces

 The draft legislation will also aim to prevent under-18s from accessing hormone therapy and block the state from recognising social transitioning by those under the legal age of adulthood, a source close to the former Tory leader said.

-They said Ms Truss felt there needed to be stronger protections in law to prevent under 18s from “making irreversible decisions about their bodies which they might come to regret”.
+They said Ms Truss feels there need to be stronger protections in law to prevent under-18s from “making irreversible decisions about their bodies which they might come to regret”.

 Ms Truss was 18th among the names revealed in the ballot last month, meaning there is no guarantee that her Bill will be debated in the Commons.